DerEasy/QuickList/README.md

 # QuickList [WIP]
 C++ implementation of a Doubly Linked List, but with drastically improved search, insertion and deletion by index speed.
+Benchmarks at the bottom.

 ### Advantages:
 - Can hold huge amounts of nodes (even millions) and retain remarkable efficiency when searching, inserting or deleting by index (explained below)